 Do you get ingrown hairs?

 You can often get ingrown hairs from certain shaving methods.
 Figuring out how to get rid of razor bumps can be a huge step to eliminating acne after shaving.
 An ingrown hair is when a hair is growing into the skin, rather than out of it.
 This can lead to annoying razor bumps, and then acne.
 (Yes, razor bumps can lead to acne, but they are not the same thing.)
-If you find ways to prevent ingrown hairs, then you’re one step closer to tackling acne after shaving.
+If you find ways to treat and prevent ingrown hairs, then you’re one step closer to tackling acne after shaving.

 Take sanitary measures.
 This may sound obvious, but be sure to wash your hands before you wash your face.
 If your hands have any bacteria or dirt on them, that’s going to get onto your face (yes, even though you’re washing it).
 It’s important to wash your hands any time you’re going to be touching your face!

 Apply a toner.
 This will medicate the acne so that you can stop it before it starts.
+This toner is great for getting deep in your pores and cleaning out dirt and grime that may cause acne.

 Lightly exfoliate.
 Getting rid of those dead skin cells on your face will help to clean it and even help you get a closer shave.
 You won’t have as much of a chance for bacteria to transfer, so you’ll have less of a chance of acne popping up after you shave.
 It’s best to use a gentle face or body scrub or a wet washcloth with a beard oil.
 You should actually be exfoliating at least once a day too, not just right before shaving!